Poisonous Plants to Keep Away from Pets

 Sadly, as good-looking as it is, it contains a poisonous sap that can cause topical toxicity to pets’ skin and eyes.
 And it causes a range of painful symptoms if eaten too.

-Regardless of how Manhattan it makes your pad feel, having a sick puppy or kitty isn’t worth it.
+Regardless of how Manhattan it makes your pad feel, having a sick kitty (who suffers from cat allergies) or a dangerously ill dog isn’t worth it.

-Here’s what symptoms Fiddle leaf fig can cause in pets:
+Fiddle leaf fig can cause these symptoms in pets:

 - Loss of appetite